telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 * "shift" - The activation key will be "ctrl"
 * "alt" - The activation key will be "ctrl"

-> This option is not aplicable for mobile defices
+> This option is not applicable for mobile devices.

 ### pdf `Object`